Reggie Pleasant

-Reginald Lecarno Pleasant (born May 2, 1962 in Pinewood, South Carolina) is a former professional gridiron football defensive back.
+Reginald Lecarno Pleasant (born May 2, 1962) is an American former professional football defensive back.
 Playing collegiately for Clemson University, where he won a National Championship in 1981.
-He then played in the Canadian Football League for eleven seasons with the Toronto Argonauts and the Edmonton Eskimos.
+He then played in the Canadian Football League (CFL) for eleven seasons with the Toronto Argonauts and Edmonton Eskimos.
 He won a Grey Cup with the Argonauts in 1991.
-He started his professional career with the Atlanta Falcons of the National Football League in 1985.
+He started his career with the Atlanta Falcons, who selected him in the sixth round of the 1985 NFL draft, of the National Football League (NFL) in 1985.
 He still holds the Toronto Argonauts record for the most career interceptions and most interception return yards.